chevron-down Created with Sketch Beta.

 Achieving America’s Immigration Promise: ABA Recommendations to Advance Justice, Fairness and Efficiency

-This document lays out the ABA’s top policy recommendations in the immigration system for the new administration.
+This document lays out the ABA’s top policy recommendations in the immigration system for the Biden administration.
 The document is divided into five sections, all priority areas for ABA policy and advocacy efforts: I. Reform the administrative adjudication process; II.
 Ensure access to counsel: III.
 Minimize reliance on immigration detention; IV.
 Restore humanitarian protections; and V. Preserve the rights of unaccompanied immigrant children.

 Read - Here